African-American literature: Existing both inside and outside American literature

 According to Joanne Gabbin, a professor, African American literature exists both inside and outside American literature.
 "Somehow African-American literature has been relegated to a different level, outside American literature, yet it is an integral part," she says.
 She bases her theory in the experience of Black people in the United States.
 Even though African Americans have long claimed an American identity, during most of United States history they were not accepted as full citizens and were actively discriminated against.
 As a result, they were part of America while also outside it.

 Similarly, African American literature is within the framework of a larger American literature, but it also is independent.
 As a result, new styles of storytelling and unique voices have been created in relative isolation.
 The benefit of this is that these new styles and voices can leave their isolation and help revitalize the larger literary world (McKay, 2004).
-This artistic pattern has held true with many aspects of African American culture over the last century, with jazz and hip hop being just two artistic examples that developed in isolation within the Black community before reaching a larger audience and eventually revitalizing American culture.
+This artistic pattern has held true with multiple aspects of African American culture over the last century, with jazz and hip hop being just two artistic examples that developed in isolation within the Black community before reaching a larger audience and eventually revitalizing American culture.

 Since African American literature is already popular with mainstream audiences, its ability to develop new styles and voices—or to remain "authentic," in the words of some critics—may be a thing of the past.